Adaptive Experimental Design Using Shrinkage Estimators: Oracle Designs

 \subsection{Simulated Static Allocations}

-To complement our heuristic analysis, we conduct simulations in simple regimes where the potential outcome variances $\boldsymbol V = (V_0,\dots,V_K)$ are known.
-For each setting, we compute the non-adaptive Neyman allocation $\boldsymbol n^\star$ and compare it to the allocations that minimize the risk of each shrinkage estimator.
-This strategy allows us to empirically assess how minimizing the risks of $\bsdeltb, \bsdelts, \bsdeltad$ perturb the baseline Neyman allocation.
+To complement our heuristic analysis, we also directly compute the risk-minimizing allocations across several different simulation regimes.
+In each simulated setting, we also compute the non-adaptive Neyman allocation $\boldsymbol n^\star$, and assess how minimizing the risks of $\bsdeltb, \bsdelts,$ and $\bsdeltad$ perturbs this baseline allocation.